Our bottom line

 The British Airways American Express Credit Card offers a comprehensive Avios reward scheme as well as all those extra features that American Express is known for.

 - Reward points – With any reward card, the key benefit is the ongoing ability to earn more points.
-With this card you can earn yourself 1 Avios for every full £1 spent, which means that everyday spending will help towards earning you points.
+With this card, you can earn yourself 1 Avios for every full £1 spent, which means that everyday spending will help towards earning you points.

-- No fee – Often you will see cards offering some sort of reward programme, but the catch is that you are required to pay an annual membership fee.
+- No fee – Often you will see cards offering some sort of reward program, but the catch is that you are required to pay an annual membership fee.
 This is not the case with the British Airways American Express Card, as there is no annual fee attached.

 - Worth knowing – You are not eligible for the welcome bonus if you have held a personal American Express card in the past 24 months (or still hold one).

 Although this card very much ticks the box for Avios points, there are some areas where it could do better.